llmaze3/MeanMedian.py/README.md

 Finding the mean and median of an array.

 #What I Learned
--defining functions in python
+- defining functions in python
--Working with python for-loops
+- Working with python for-loops
--Creating arrays in python
+- Creating arrays in python